 If you are experiencing elbow pain, you realize how much it can significantly impact your daily activities.
 And if you haven’t suffered a fall or injury, you may assume it’s muscle pain that will go away on its own.

-While that may be the case, if the pain persists, we recommend you seek medical attention to prevent the issue from worsening, such as could happen with tennis elbow.
+While that may be the case, if the pain persists, we recommend you seek medical attention to prevent the issue from worsening, such as what could happen with tennis elbow.

 When a person suffers from tennis elbow (also known as lateral epicondylitis), the tendons around the elbow experience small tears and become inflamed, causing pain to the outside portion of the elbow.

 Tennis Elbow Symptoms

 The most common signs and symptoms of tennis elbow are the following:

 - Pain on the outside part of the elbow